Travel Insurance

 • Non-refundable activities and bookings for outside the park

-Once you have a completed list of items that are considered prepaid and nonrefundable, it is important to make sure to read the policies under each booking you have made for your trip to see which deposits or payments are completely nonrefundable in the event that you need to cancel or change travel plans, and these are the expenses that you will insure under your policy.
+Once you have a completed list of items that are considered prepaid and nonrefundable, it is important to make sure to read the policies under each booking you have made for your trip.
+This will help you understand which deposits or payments are completely nonrefundable in the event that you need to cancel or change travel plans, and these are the expenses that you will insure under your policy.

 Additionally, if a refundable expense charges a cancellation or penalty fee, you can include this fee in your cost calculation.